Uppena (soundtrack): Critics

-123Telugu.com wrote that "Devi Sri Prasad blends the Aalap style with his mainstream modern music to bring out this soothing as well as a somewhat boisterous melody.
+123Telugu wrote that "Devi Sri Prasad blends the Aalap style with his mainstream modern music to bring out this soothing as well as a somewhat boisterous melody.
 Yazin Nizar and Haripriya effectively bring out the unconventional mindset of the lovers that the lyrics project in Ranguladdhukunna.
 DSP chooses a female singer with an ultra-soft voice for a reason."

 IndiaGlitz stated "Devi Sri Prasad blends the Aalap style with his mainstream modern music to bring out this soothing as well as a somewhat boisterous melody.
 Srikanth Chandra's Hindi vocals kick off the song, with Javed Ali taking the baton forward with melodic ease.
 Shreemani's lyrics are full of life.
 The line 'Nee oohale, oopiraina picchodini, nee oopire praanamaina pilladini' of Nee Kannu Neeli Samudram song is high in terms of touching meaning.
 An appropriate song that positions 'Uppena' as a musical love story laced with intense emotions."
 Writing to Idlebrain.com, Jeevi praised DSP's work and said that "Devi Sri Prasad deserves a huge pat for his outstanding music for the songs in this film."
 Another critic cited it as a "musical hit".